clareaulab/clareau-lab-website-old/reproducibility/index.md

 ---
 title: Reproducibility
-nav:
-  order: 5
-  tooltip: Code/protocols for our work
 ---

 {% include section.html %}

-# {% include icon.html icon="fa-solid fa-mclone" %}Reproducing prior works
+# {% include icon.html icon="fa-solid fa-clone" %}Reproducing prior works

 Our lab is an advocate for reproducible science, both experimentally and computationally.
 We take special care to ensure that critical resources from our major efforts are available